-The Company has used and will continue to use significant capital for the growth and development of its business.
-The Company grew significantly in fiscal year 2021 through organic and inorganic growth activities, including the expansion of our premium advertising inventory and year over year increases in recognized revenues across our three primary revenue streams, as reflected elsewhere herein.
-In 2022, we are focused on the continued expansion of our service offerings and revenue growth opportunities through internal development, collaborations, and through potential strategic acquisitions.
+The Company experienced significant growth in fiscal year 2021 through organic and inorganic growth activities, including the expansion of our premium advertising inventory and quarter over quarter and year over year increases in recognized revenue across our three primary revenue streams.
+In 2022, we are focused on the continued expansion of our service offerings and revenue growth opportunities through internal development, collaborations, and through opportunistic strategic acquisitions, as well as management and reduction of costs.
+Management is currently exploring several alternatives for raising capital to facilitate our growth and execute our business strategy, including strategic partnerships and or other forms of equity or debt financings.